FelixBaensch/MORTAR/README.md

 * LibrePDF OpenPDF version 1.3.26
   * [OpenPDF GitHub repository](https://github.com/LibrePDF/OpenPDF)
   * License: GNU Lesser General Public License 2.1

+## Citation
+We are currently working on a publication manuscript to submit for peer review.
+When we have a preprint, we will give the link and DOI here.

 ## References and useful links
 **Ertl algorithm**